hep-gc/shoal/shoal-server/README.md

   - `http://localhost/wpad.dat`

 ##Installation
- _Note: Requires you have a working RabbitMQ AMQP Server, and python 2.6+_ _Recommended to use a system wide install (sudo), but works with virtualenv with tweaks_
+ _Note: Requires you have a working RabbitMQ AMQP Server, and Python 2.6+_ _Recommended to use a system wide install (sudo), but works with virtualenv with tweaks_

 _**Note**: Shoal static files will be located either at `~/shoal_server/` or `/var/shoal/` if sudo was used_